mariamartz/Interview/README.md

 # Case Study - Marketplace Target Enrollment

-## The Goal: Identify Facilities that the Markeplace Team can prioritize enrollment
+## The Goal: Identify Facilities that the Markeplace Team can prioritize for enrollment

 ### Deliverables:
 Final Script: CleaningScript.py